ckeditor/ckeditor5/packages/ckeditor5-html-support/docs/features/general-html-support.md

 # General HTML support

-The general HTML support ("GHS") feature allows the user to easily enable HTML features that are not explicitly supported by any other dedicated CKEditor 5 plugins.
+The general HTML support ("GHS") feature allows developers to easily enable HTML features that are not explicitly supported by any other dedicated CKEditor 5 plugins.

-Some examples of HTML features that can be easily enabled using general HTML support include:
+Some examples of HTML features that can be easily enabled using General HTML Support include:

 * The `<section>`, `<article>`, and `<div>` elements.
 * The `<audio>`, `<video>`, and `<iframe>` elements.